 Best for: time blocking in Office 365 Calendar

 Weekly combines your Office 365 calendar with a flexible task list.
-It’s a lightweight, minimalistic app for time blocking.
+It’s a lightweight, minimalistic app to block time.

 Weekly has three views: day, week, and task view.
-To every time block (task) you can add a description, due date, color, category, importance, and time necessary to finish it.
+To every time block (task) you can add a description, due date, color, category, importance (set priority tasks), and time necessary to finish it.
 You can quickly adjust and reschedule your projects, mark tasks as done, and comfortably plan every week.

 Integrations: Weekly integrates only with your Office 365 calendar